 2. Nature Republic Bee Venom Cleansing Foam $12.98: I had read several good reviews about this product, the bee venom is supposedly good for neutralizing redness, and I have this problem on my cheeks and chin every now and then.
 I don’t quite understand what it is – i am not naturally ruddy-cheeked (I am actually rather sallow) and it’s not acne or blemishes.
 Just sort of an…inflamed irritation?
 I don’t know.
 Anyway, this did not help at all.
 Not only did it do nothing – I am still as red as a tomato most days – it smells a bit like hand cream that you’ve left in your pocketbook too long and which has gone off, and it was terribly drying.
 Nope.

 3. Viktor & Rolf Flowerbomb $50: I hate Victor and Rolf’s Flowerbomb so much that I nearly fly into a rage.
 It smells petty and mean spirited and small-minded.
 Like bigoted small town pageant moms and the shitty popular girls in 80s movies.
 It simultaneously makes me want to cringe and cry.
 It’s all the Heathers.
 Also: it’s an enormous lie.
-It smells nothing like any flower, ever.
-Unless, of course, there is a blossom that smells like Bongo jeans and hair-sprayed bangs and the wretched duo of Jennifer W. and Amanda P. in the 7th and 8th grade.
+It smells nothing like any flower.
+As to what it does smell like, precisely, I cannot pinpoint.
+A shallow dish of sugar water with some sneezy, sweetish powder mixed in.
+Like Koolaid, I guess.
+It smells like a celebutaunte-inspired Koolaid.
+Or perhaps flower extrait that smells like Bongo jeans and hair-sprayed bangs and the wretched duo of Jennifer W. and Amanda P. in the 7th and 8th grade.
 How’s it feel to be the inspiration for the world’s worst fragrance, you dumb, hateful bitches?

 4. Redken Color Extend Magnetics Sulfate Free Shampoo and Conditioner $26.50 Yeah, yeah, yeah.
 Sulfates are bad, I get it.
 Whatever – I LIKE sulfates!
 They actually lather up and clean my hair and get the dang job done.
 However, my stylist talked me into trying this stuff, and to be honest I only used it once.
 T